-Student population has leveled off in the prior year with anticipated steading at the current level.
+Student population has leveled off in the prior year with anticipated steadying at the current level.
 The economic outlook for the area is for growth to be relatively slow, as indicated by the stagnation of local property values.
 Housing has not expanded at the rate of other north central Texas communities.
 These economic conditions allow the District to maintain constant funding and staffing levels.

-The State has increased funding levels for the 2017-2019 biennium, which will affect the revenue levels of the District.
+The State has increased funding levels for the 2019-2021 biennium, which will affect the revenue levels of the District.
+The level of funding per attendance credits increased significantly.
+With these increases, the state imposed requirements to spend at least 30% of the new funding on salaries to personnel with at least 75% of the 30% to be for teachers and other designated classes of employees.
 With these increases in funding, the District anticipates monitoring expenditure levels to ensure financial stability remains strong.